tenable/access-undenied-aws/README.md

 Access Undenied analyzes AWS CloudTrail AccessDenied events, scans the environment to identify and explain the reasons for them, and offers actionable least-privilege remediation suggestions.

-Note: Access Undenied is *not yet live* and cannot be installed at this time.
 ### Common use cases
 Sometimes, the [new and more detailed AccessDenied messages provided by AWS](https://aws.amazon.com/blogs/security/aws-introduces-changes-to-access-denied-errors-for-easier-permissions-troubleshooting/)